-This course focuses healthtransferability related information, its and the secure manner in which it is in compliance with national and international legislation and agreements.
+This focuses healthrelated information, its transferability and the secure manner in which it is in compliance with national and international legislation and agreements.
 This course also introduces standards for electronic-healthcare information security and explores the challenges of e-healthcare information and security policy technologies.
 (Prerequisites: HIM 220, HIM 225, and HIM 230 or with the consent of the Dean.)